nlipsyc/hiphop_web/README.md

 * Find matching phrases between the hip hop corpus and influential literary works (Old Testament, New Testament, Koran, commonly quoted lines from literature)
 * A network graph (maybe one day?)

-Lyrics courtesy off the [Original Hip Hop Lyrics Archive](www.ohhla.com)
+Lyrics courtesy of the [Original Hip Hop Lyrics Archive](www.ohhla.com)